AC 100 2012

 Eagles Roost – Cloudburst Summit

 We had a stretch of highway ahead of us before dropping down Buckhorn Trail.
 A mile or so into the highway Liz drove up and was able to visit with me for a few minutes – this was a nice treat.
-After a quick chat Liz headed off to the next aid station.
+After a quick chat, Liz headed off to the next aid station.
 I then ran up on Matt from Marin and ran with him down into Buckhorn Trail.
-After a few miles of single track we stopped at stream where Randy from Bakersfield suddenly caught up with us.
+After a few miles of single track, we stopped at a stream where Randy from Bakersfield suddenly caught up with us.
 We all spent a minute at the creek and headed back out.
 As we made our way up to Cloudburst I could feel the heat of the day settling in.

 Cloudburst Summit – Three Points